dufferzafar/starscope/Readme.md

 * Allow searching for stars not just via metadata (rust)
     - But also by their semantic content in plain english

+* All fetching, cleaning, chunking, processing should happen in Python

 * Options for vector embeddings
     - First try something like `BAAI/bge-small-en-v1.5`
         - List other freely available alternatives
     - OpenAI's API
         - Need to estimate cost

+* Single .duckdb file for storage
+    - metdata, text chunks, embeddings etc.
+    - can be loaded from the web (via wasm) or from cli

 * The frontend should be in vue.js & use tailwind css
     - It should be minimal and only use 3rd party libs when absolutely necessary

+## Phase 2 - Clustering visulisation

 * Could use d3.js or something else based on webgl to display clusters of repositories
     - How will the clustering happen? via embeddings?

-* Single .duckdb file for storage
-    - metdata, text chunks, embeddings etc.
-    - can be loaded from the web (via wasm) or from cli

-## Phase 2 - Clustering visulisation

 ## Prior Art